 - Make a list of questions you have about courses, programs of study, and your educational plans.

-- Review the information for undergraduate majors of interest and bring major curriculum checklist with you to the meeting.
+- Review the information for undergraduate majors of interest.

-- Current students should bring any documents or worksheets from previous advising sessions and review your CAPP degree evaluation.
+- Current students should bring any documents or worksheets from previous advising sessions and review your Degree Works.

 - Inform your advisor of any challenges you are having in your classes for referrals to helpful academic resources.